Jonathan India Player Props: Reds vs. Orioles

-The Cincinnati Reds, including Jonathan India (.184 batting average in his past 10 games), take on starting pitcher Cole Irvin and the Baltimore Orioles at Oriole Park at Camden Yards, Monday at 7:05 PM ET.
+The Cincinnati Reds and Jonathan India (.316 slugging percentage over his past 10 games, including two homers), battle starting pitcher Tyler Wells and the Baltimore Orioles at Oriole Park at Camden Yards, Tuesday at 7:05 PM ET.

 Jonathan India Game Info & Props vs. the Orioles